Skip to main content

 If you have an order rejected, you should:

-• Go into the EMO service and search for your order by device wearer’s first name and/or last name or personal identity number
+• Go into the EMO service and search for your order by device wearer’s first name and/or last name or personal identity number entered on the original order

 • Select ‘Yes’ to the question ‘Are you making changes to this form because the original was rejected by email?’